This Day In Music: August 31

 August 30 ~ Birthdays/All ~ September 1

 August 31, 1971 ~ Lars Erik Dapello, commonly known as singer, guitarist Lars Frederiksen, born in Campbell, California, USA ~ Best known as guitarist, singer for punk rockers Rancid.
 Also fronts Old Firm Casuals and has played with Oxley's Midnight Runners, Stomper 98, the Last Resort and briefly with the UK Subs.
-In-demand producer for artists such as the Dropkick Murphys, Agnostic Front, the Business, the Swingin' Utters, Marky Ramone & the Intruders, the Anti-Heros, Pressure Point, the Forgotten, and others
+In-demand producer for artists such as the Dropkick Murphys, Agnostic Front, the Business, the Swingin' Utters, Marky Ramone & the Intruders, the Anti-Heros, Pressure Point, and the Forgotten

 August 31, 1970 ~ Singer, actress, producer, songwriter Debbie Gibson born in Brooklyn, New York, USA ~ Best known for Foolish Beat, the first Billboard Hot 100 No.1 hit written, produced and performed by a female artist.
 Also known for songs such as Lost In Your Eyes, Say Goodbye, Shake Your Love, Out Of The Blue, and No More Rhyme.
 Has also starred in musicals, both on and off Broadway, performing in stage versions of Les Miserables, Beauty & The Beast, The King & I and Grease